swdovg/nc_educ_base/README.md

 ### 5. Ensure application is running

-Navigate to localhost:8082/healthCheck/status and check if it has UP status
+Navigate to [localhost:8082/healthCheck/status](localhost:8082/healthCheck/status) and check if it has UP status

 ## Database connection configuration

 ### 1. Database connection configuration

-install and run desired database instance using docker or in any other way.
+Install and run desired database instance using docker or in any other way.
 In this document and by default Postgres is used.

 ### 2. Set up datasource properties